LightJason/lightjason.github.io/content/tutorial/basic-fsm-logical-to-agent.md

 title: "Basic Knowledge: From Finite-State-Machine and Logical Programming to an Agent"
 ---

-The main idea of your framework is, that an agent is defined as a [finite-state-machine](../basic-finitestatemachine) in a [logical programming language](../basic-logicalprogramming) with the following definition:
+The main idea of your framework is, that an agent is defined as a [Finite-State-Machine](../basic-finitestatemachine) in a [Logical Programming language](../basic-logicalprogramming) with the following definition:

 * the __initial state__ is optional defined with the _initial goal_
 * a __state__ is a set of beliefs if a cycle is not running